 Macular degeneration (MD) impairs central vision.
 Although MD patients seldom become completely blind as a result of their illness, many find reading, driving, and completing other daily tasks difficult.
 This condition affects the macula, which is located in the middle of the retina and is responsible for focused, central vision.

 In the early stages of MD, there are typically no obvious signs.
 A person’s core vision will eventually become wavy or hazy, and in severe cases, it may completely vanish.
-Peripheral vision is frequently preserved since the bulk of the retina is physiologically healthy.
+Peripheral vision loss is frequently preserved since the bulk of the retina is physiologically healthy.
 Even if they have any remaining vision, patients with MD may have difficulty perceiving small details and colours.

 MD is an incurable eye disease, however there are a few treatments that can slow down the progression of the disease.
 Macular degeneration patients may benefit from laser surgery and anti-angiogenic drug injections.
 Even if your eyesight deteriorates, low-vision devices can help you maintain an active and independent lifestyle.